SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/claroty_xdome.md

 !!! warning
     Important note - This format is currently in beta.
 We highly value your feedback to improve its performance.

+## Supported events

+This integration supports the following events from Claroty xDome:

+- Alerts
+- Communication Events

 {!_shared_content/operations_center/detection/generated/suggested_rules_9f47aa9f-52d7-4849-9462-cf7fc8bcd51a_do_not_edit_manually.md!}

 {!_shared_content/operations_center/integrations/generated/9f47aa9f-52d7-4849-9462-cf7fc8bcd51a.md!}